-- Adélie penguins probably reach maximum burst speeds of 30 to 40 kph (18.6-24.8 mph), but typically swim at about 7.9 kph (4.9 mph.)
+- Adélie penguins probably reach maximum burst speeds of 30 to 40 kph (18.6 to 24.8 mph), but typically swim at about 7.9 kph (4.9 mph.).
 When swimming, an Adélie penguin can accelerate enough to leap as high as 3 m (9.8 ft.) out of the water onto an ice floe.

 A penguin hunches its head into its shoulders to maintain its streamlined shape and reduce drag while swimming.
 Its keeps its feet pressed close to the body against the tail to aid in steering.